Going Back to Cali (72/56km)

-This 74.5km loop (with a 55km option) offers riders one of the easiest ways to access the legendary California Rd., one of the Ottawa area’s premier sections of unmaintained.
+This 72.2km loop (with a 55km option) offers riders one of the easiest ways to access the legendary California Rd., one of the Ottawa area’s premier sections of unmaintained.

 Starting clockwise from Clayton, the route exits the hamlet south-east via Tatlock Rd.
 However, those looking to shorten the route by approximately 20km or so are encouraged to head west on Tatlock Rd. to Darling Rd.
 While the optional route from Clayton to Darling Rd is fully paved and can see some high-speed traffic, it is typically not all that busy.

-Those continuing on the 74.5km version of the route will follow Tatlock Rd south, eventually making a right onto Bowland Rd. and a brief stretch of gravel.
-Shortly thereafter, the route returns to pavement as it makes a right onto Wolfe Grove Rd., staying on this section of asphalt for just over 3.5km, before eventually returning to gravel via Purdy Rd.
+Those continuing on the 72.2km version of the route will follow Tatlock Rd south, eventually making a right onto Bowland Rd. and a brief stretch of gravel.
+Shortly thereafter, the route returns to pavement as it makes a right onto Wolfe Grove Rd., staying on the wide paved shoulder for just over 3.5km, before eventually returning to gravel via Rosetta Rd.